jimmy-dq/DropMAE/README.md

 * The detailed fine-tuning codes && models can be found in our [DropTrack](https://github.com/jimmy-dq/DropTrack) repository.

-## Fine-tuning on VOS (TBD)
+## Fine-tuning on VOS
-* The detailed VOS fine-tuning can be found in our [DropSeg](https://github.com/jimmy-dq/DropSeg)https://github.com/jimmy-dq/DropSeg) repository.
+* The detailed VOS fine-tuning can be found in our [DropSeg](https://github.com/jimmy-dq/DropSeg) repository.